LauraJeanWheeler/DBS_on_beta_oscillations/README.md

 # EEG Data Processing

-This project involves the processing and analysis of EEG data acquired during DBS experiments
+This project involves the processing and analysis of EEG data acquired during DBS experiments.

 ## Data Processing Overview
 All data processing functions were implemented using Python, leveraging the following packages: